leeping-ng/guides/docker_on_ARM/docker_on_ARM.md

-# Docker on Raspberry Pi
+# Docker on ARM CPUs

+This guide was written in early 2020, and there may have been updates to Docker and available ARM packages since then.

 ## 1. Background on RPi

 - The main reason why using Docker is different on a Raspberry Pi is because it uses ARM processors instead of x86_64/AMD64 processors which are used on typical computers.
 - Most Raspberry Pi versions (except for Model 1) have ARM processors that can run both 32-bit and 64-bit OS
 - However, for backward compatibility, most versions of OS e.g. Raspbian are still 32-bit.